Sheng723/horizon-2.2.2/README.md

 This repo refers to this changes: https://github.com/laravel/horizon/pull/223 to support base path configuration in laravel horizon.

-For further changes, can copy the compiled css js and [blade file ( if any )] to the working laravel project
+Setup this project by run npm install if want to make changes.

+Run npm run prod to compile css and js after make changes.

-copy from this project public/css to vendor/laravel/horizon/public/css
+copy from this project public/css to your vendor/laravel/horizon/public/css

-copy from this project public/js to vendor/laravel/horizon/public/js
+copy from this project public/js to your vendor/laravel/horizon/public/js

-Run npm run prod to compile css and js

-Setup this project by run npm install
+copy from this project resources/views/app.blade.php to your vendor/laravel/horizon/resources/views/app.blade.php

+run php artisan horizon:assets in your own project

+add this variable: 'base_path' => '' to config/horizon.php